How to grow roses

 All you need to know about growing roses, in our detailed Grow Guide.

-Roses are some of the most beautiful and versatile garden plants.
+Roses are some of the most versatile garden plants.
 They come in a variety of forms, from patio roses to shrub roses, ramblers and climbers.
-Nearly all of them make an excellent cut flower.
-Single-flowered roses are great pollinator plants, while some species are used by leafcutter bees to make their nests.
-Most roses need sun and heavy soils to thrive, but some will grow well in partial shade and poorer soils.
-There really is a rose, or three, for every garden.
+Nearly all of them make excellent cut flowers.
+Single-flowered roses are great pollinator plants, while some species are nibbled by leafcutter bees for nesting material.

 Key points about growing roses